Pacification of Algeria: First campaign against Abd al-Qadir (1835–1837)

 General Clausel was appointed a second time to replace d'Erlon and led an attack against Mascara in December of that year, which Abd al-Qādir, with advance warning, had evacuated.
 In January 1836, he occupied Tlemcen and established a garrison there before he returned to Algiers to plan an attack against Constantine.
 Abd al-Qādir continued to harry the French at Tlemcen and so additional troops, under Thomas Robert Bugeaud, a veteran of the Napoleonic Wars experienced in irregular warfare, were sent from Oran to secure control up to the Tafna River and to resupply the garrison.
 Abd al-Qādir retreated before Bugeaud but decided to make a stand on the banks of the Sikkak River.
-On July 6, 1836, Bugeaud decisively defeated al-Qādir in the Battle of Sikkak, losing fewer than 50 men to more than 1,000 casualties suffered by Abd al-Qādir.
-The battle was one of the few formal battles that al-Qādir engaged in; after the loss, he restricted his actions as much as possible to guerilla-style attacks.
+On July 6, 1836, Bugeaud decisively defeated Abd al-Qādir in the Battle of Sikkak, losing fewer than 50 men to more than 1,000 casualties suffered by Abd al-Qādir.
+The battle was one of the few formal battles that Abd al-Qādir engaged in; after the loss, he restricted his actions as much as possible to guerilla-style attacks.

-In May 1837, General Thomas Robert Bugeaud, then in command of Oran, negotiated the Treaty of Tafna with al-Qādir that effectively recognised al-Qādir's control over much of the interior of what is now Algeria.
+In May 1837, General Thomas Robert Bugeaud, then in command of Oran, negotiated the Treaty of Tafna with Abd al-Qādir that effectively recognised Abd al-Qādir's control over much of the interior of what is now Algeria.